What is a point?

 CLTV is the total of the first mortgage and the second mortgage in comparison to the appraised value of a property.

-What is the maximum Combined Loan to Value (CLTV) that VACU will accept?
+Is there a maximum Combined Loan to Value that VACU will accept?